schadenfred/proscrypt-koans/README.md

 > [A]ny conflict could be viewed as a duel wherein each adversary observes (O) his opponent's actions, orients (O) himself to the unfolding situation, decides (D) on the most appropriate response or counter-move, then acts (A).
 The competitor who moves through this OODA-loop cycle the fastest gains an inestimable advantage by disrupting his enemy's ability to respond effectively.

-There's much more to Boyd's thinking but let's get started with an observation, or a story, take your pick, that is as good an entry point as any into our first OODA loop.
+There's much more to Boyd's thinking but let's get started with an observation, or a story, take your pick, for our first loop.

 ## Observe